 Interface > Traffic Segm entation

 Step: 1.
 Configure Global •

-Status Enabled
+Status Uplink-to-Uplink Mode Enabled

-Uplink-to-Uplink Mode Blocking
+opinik-to-opinik mode Diocking Apply Revert

-Apply Revert
+. appy

 Configuring Uplink Use the Interface > Traffic Segmentation (Configure Session) page to assign the and Downlink Ports downlink and uplink ports to use in the segmented group.
 Ports designated as downlink ports can not communicate with any other ports on the switch except for the uplink ports.
 Uplink ports can communicate with any other ports on the switch and with any designated downlink ports.